autonity/autonity-oracle/README.md

 #  Disabled           bool   `json:"disabled" yaml:"disabled"`                 // The flag to disable/enable a plugin.
 #}

 # Un-comment below lines to enable your forex data plugin's configuration on demand.
+# IMPORTANT: do not use free or developer service plan from your data vendor!
-Your production configurations start from below:
+# Your production configurations start from below:
 #pluginConfigs:
 #  - name: forex_currencyfreaks              # required, it is the plugin file name in the plugin directory.
-#    key: 175aab9e47e54790bf6d502c48407c10   # required, visit https://currencyfreaks.com to get your key, and replace it.
+#    key: 175aab9e47e54790bf6d502c48407c10   # required, visit https://currencyfreaks.com to get your key, IMPORTANT: do not use free or developer service plan.
 #    refresh: 300                           # optional, buffered data within 300s, recommended for API rate limited data source.

 #  - name: forex_openexchange                # required, it is the plugin file name in the plugin directory.
-#    key: 1be02ca33c4843ee968c4cedd2686f01   # required, visit https://openexchangerates.org to get your key, and replace it.
+#    key: 1be02ca33c4843ee968c4cedd2686f01   # required, visit https://openexchangerates.org to get your key, IMPORTANT: do not use free or developer service plan.
 #    refresh: 300                           # optional, buffered data within 300s, recommended for API rate limited data source.

 #  - name: forex_currencylayer               # required, it is the plugin file name in the plugin directory.
-#    key: 105af082ac7f7d150c87303d4e2f049e   # required, visit https://currencylayer.com  to get your key, and replace it.
+#    key: 105af082ac7f7d150c87303d4e2f049e   # required, visit https://currencylayer.com  to get your key, IMPORTANT: do not use free or developer service plan.
 #    refresh: 300                           # optional, buffered data within 300s, recommended for API rate limited data source.

 #  - name: forex_exchangerate                # required, it is the plugin file name in the plugin directory.
-#    key: 111f04e4775bb86c20296530           # required, visit https://www.exchangerate-api.com to get your key, and replace it.
+#    key: 111f04e4775bb86c20296530           # required, visit https://www.exchangerate-api.com to get your key, IMPORTANT: do not use free or developer service plan.
 #    refresh: 300                           # optional, buffered data within 300s, recommended for API rate limited data source.

 #  - name: forex_wise                        # required, it is the plugin file name in the plugin directory.
-#    key: 1234                               # required, visit https://www.wise.com to get your key, and replace it.
+#    key: 1234                               # required, visit https://www.wise.com to get your key, IMPORTANT: do not use free or developer service plan.
 #    refresh: 300                             # optional, buffered data within 300s, recommended for API rate limited data source.

 # Once the Autonity Genesis Foundation creates the AMM marketplace for ATN-USDC pair on Autonity blockchain, the
 # foundation will announce to un-comment below lines to config the uniswap plugin to source the price of ATN-USDC.